AerianaNC/Conferences/BostonCodeCamp/bzAzureBot/readme.md

 Bots, or ChatBots, are a convenient way to interact conversationally.
 They are an interface to a service.
 Natural Language, or a CUI, Conversational User Interface,  is considered to be more easier and more natural for people than a GUI, Graphical User Interface which requires a mouse or typing.

-Many channels available for easy integration.
+Many channels are available for easy integration.

 ![image](images/BCC29bzslide3.png "Easy integration with many channels")